KernelN/ShipIt_Codex/README.md

 V2
 There is now a map of where you have to go, which you see before takeoff. (proc gen of the planets on the trajectory) Hazardous planets are added.
-Facade is added to subscribe to the hazard event, if any.
+Through Facade, ship triggers a ShipEnteredBody event, and all components which are suscribed (hazard component for now) trigger.
+Hazard stores ship until a ShipLeftBody is sent, in the meantime, deals dmg every certain time.
-Factory to instantiate the planets.
-Manager requests planet in X Y Z, harmful or harmless.
-Factory has to define size, axis and rotation speed, type and frequency of hazard (if any).
+Factory to instantiate AstralBodies.
+Manager requests amount of bodies.
+Factory has to define size, axis and components for each of them.
+Factory uses SO to determine proc gen stuff.
 The destination is a specific planet, you have the path marked. (marked in gold) You can make a custom path (marked in blue).
 It is highlighted in red when you try to make a connection with planets that you will not have direction to (not on the same axis as the previous planet rotates).
 You have a fuel pool.
 Each unit of movement costs you fuel.
 Each takeoff consumes fuel.
 You reload fuel every so often.